Table of Contents

 - Employ digital tools: Construction workforce planning tools like Bridgit Bench have specific features centered around the preconstruction workflow.
 They make it easy to assign people to tasks, shift project dates, and hand information off to your construction operations team, all in real-time.

 - Regular updates and reviews: Workforce data is dynamic, constantly changing with the project’s progress and the personal circumstances of team members.
 Regular updates and reviews of this data can help ensure its accuracy and relevance.

 - Train and Develop Staff: Ensure that staff members at all levels understand the importance of accurate data and are trained to collect, analyze, and use it effectively.
 This includes project managers, supervisors, and any other relevant project stakeholders.

-Understanding and correctly utilizing workforce data isn’t a nice to have, it’s a necessity in construction today.
+Understanding and correctly utilizing workforce data isn’t a nice to have; it’s a necessity in construction today.
 Without it, you run the risk of being inefficient.
-But even worse than that, you run the risk of consistently reacting rather than planning.
+But even worse, you risk consistently reacting rather than planning.
 Adding that up across dozens of projects and years is a recipe for stress and lost growth.

 Looking to be more strategic with your people?

 We partnered with Construction Dive to outline the steps any contractor can take to be more strategic with their workforce management.